Greek yields edge up ahead of Eurogroup aid talks, IMF payment

-LONDON, May 11 (Reuters) - Greek bond yields edged up on Monday as euro zone finance ministers met in Brussels to discuss a cash-for-reforms deal for Athens, which faces the first of a series of large debt repayments this week.
+LONDON, May 11 (Reuters) - Greek bond yields edged up on Monday as euro zone finance ministers met to discuss a cash-for-reforms deal for Athens which faces the first of a series of large debt repayments this week.

 Greece’s government remains hopeful that the Eurogroup meeting will note progress on talks, although its biggest creditor nation, Germany - facing a eurosceptic backlash from within - is in no mood to compromise on pension and labour market reforms.

-A senior euro zone official told Reuters that Athens has enough money left to easily pay a crucial 750 million euro debt instalment to the IMF on Tuesday, the first of big bills due in the coming months.
+A senior euro zone official told Reuters that Athens has easily enough money left to pay a crucial 750 million euro debt installment to the IMF on Tuesday, the first of big bills due in the coming months.

 Unless Greece can reach an agreement to unlock the 7.2 billion euros of bailout funds, it may struggle to honour another 1.5 billion euro payment to the IMF in June and 3 billion owed to the ECB in July, as well as welfare payments.

-Greece wants euro zone finance ministers to acknowledge there is progress in its talks with international lenders and is not looking into any “plan B”, the government’s spokesman said on Monday before the Eurogroup meeting.

-Finance Minister Yanis Varoufakis acknowledged a deal to ease Greece’s cash crunch was not likely at the meeting despite progress in talks with lenders on some issues.

-A failure to pay may not automatically see ratings agencies put Greece in default, but it could prompt downgrades that would limit ECB funding to Greek banks and stretch the patience of its creditors.
+A failure to pay may not alone see ratings agencies put Greece in default, but it could be a dangerous move that would make it difficult to remain in the currency union.

 In what could be another blow for Athens, analysts are expecting Fitch to downgrade its B credit rating on Friday.